|Salary:||From £61,446 per annum inclusive and the salary scale can be found on the LSE website|

-We are looking to recruit an Assistant Professor with outstanding research potential to teach on our interdisciplinary MSc in Gender, Peace, and Security.
+We are looking to recruit an Assistant Professor with outstanding research potential to teach on our interdisciplinary MSc in Gender, Development and Globalisation.
 The successful candidate will be expected to conduct and publish outstanding quality research.
-In addition to teaching on and convening the MSc in Gender, Peace and Security, the successful candidate will also supervise MSc dissertations, contribute to PhD training, and contribute to team-taught courses in interdisciplinary gender theories, epistemologies and methodologies, or other courses as directed.
+In addition to teaching on and convening the MSc in Gender, Development and Globalisation, they will also supervise MSc dissertations, contribute to PhD training, and to team-taught courses in interdisciplinary gender theories, epistemologies and methodologies, or other courses as directed.
 They will contribute to the Department, working effectively as part of a team, and possess the ability to adapt to varying demands.

 In addition, knowledge of the following is essential:

-At the time of application, candidates will have a completed PhD in social sciences or the humanities.
+At the time of application, candidates will have completed a PhD in social sciences or the humanities.
 They will have a track record of internationally excellent publications, and a well-developed strategy for future outstanding research.
 Candidates must have a proven commitment to inclusive, interdisciplinary, and international-focused teaching.
-Experience in teaching substantively on gender at undergraduate and/or postgraduate level is essential and the ability to teach introductory and advanced topics in gender, peace and security at postgraduate level is also required.
+Experience in teaching substantively on gender at undergraduate and/or postgraduate level is essential and the ability to teach introductory and advanced topics in gender, development and globalisation at postgraduate level is also required.

 The post is tenable from 1st September 2024.

-In addition to a competitive salary the benefits that come with this job include an occupational pension scheme, a research grants policy with personal reward options, generous research leave (sabbatical) entitlement, a collegial faculty environment and excellent support, training and development opportunities.
+In addition to a competitive salary the benefits that come with this job include an occupational pension scheme, a research incentive scheme with personal reward options, generous research leave (sabbatical) entitlement, a collegial faculty environment and excellent support, training, and development opportunities.

 The closing date for receipt of applications is 4 February 2024 (23.59 UK time).
 Regrettably, we are unable to accept any late applications.